Cost of Living in Valencia for a Month Plus Things to Do & My Impressions

 And even for us, with our strange schedule, there were a lot of things to do and we were still able to experience all the local flavors and attractions without going out of our ways.

 As a conclusion, I’ll write what I told my wife a few days after leaving Valencia behind: Valencia is beautiful.
 The people there are beautiful.
-But I wouldn’t live there for the rest of my life.
+Everything is perfect there!

 I am starting to think, more and more, that you actually need two separate visits of at least 1 month to fully evaluate a city: first time, you’re still a tourist and only second time you can start feeling like a local 🙂